Campus Housing Check-in & Check-out

 - Exchanging keys or room assignments without approval of the Housing Office is prohibited and will result in $250 fine assessed to the student’s account.

-Prior to moving out, all students need to set an appointment time to check out of their residence with the appropriate staff member.
-Residence hall students contact their Resident Director, fraternities contact their House Director, and all other apartment-style residents contact the Area Director.
+Prior to moving out, all students need to set an appointment time to check out of their residence.
+Residence hall students and fraternity men contact their Resident Director and all other apartment-style residents contact the Area Director.
 Students may choose between an express check-out and a traditional check-out.
 Check-outs must occur within 24 hours of a student’s last Final Exam or by the given deadline, whichever is earlier.

 - Removing all trash